Maybe one of these will be the setting for his next movie?

 How to shoot like Wes Anderson

 Architectural photographers set out to articulate the built environment as succinctly as possible.
-Wes Anderson utilises simplicity as a key component of his compositional oeuvre.
+Wes Anderson utilises simplicity as a critical component of his compositional oeuvre.
 Appropriate accoutrements are allowed, but unnecessary objects are removed, which is why Anderson’s scenes look clinical.

 Places in England that are Accidentally Wes Anderson